Andy Weaver (Old Order Amish)

 The Andy Weaver Amish, locally also called "Dan Church", "Dan Amish" or "Danners", are a conservative subgroup of Old Order Amish.
 They are more conservative than average Old Order Amish.

 Andy Weaver Amish are considered a subgroup of the Old Order Amish, although they do not fellowship or intermarry with more liberal Old Order Amish.
 They speak Pennsylvania German as their mother tongue as well as English with outsiders.

-There is a subgroup of the Swartzentruber Amish, that is also called "Andy Weaver".
+A subgroup of the Swartzentruber Amish is also called "Andy Weaver".

 History

 In Holmes County, Ohio, the Andy Weaver Amish were formed in 1952 over the issue of shunning.
 They were named after Andrew J. Weaver, a conservative minister who took a stand against "drift", that is moving towards mainstream society.

 Customs and technology

 They are less conservative than the Swartzentruber Amish but more conservative than the Old Order main body.
 Compared to them they have greater restrictions on farm, business and home technologies, a stricter interpretation of shunning, stricter youth regulations and a greater tolerance of alcohol and tobacco.